 Remember, as difficult as the divorce process is, you will get through it, and life will just get better and better.
 Be sure to surround yourself with close friends, including other divorced men and women who can offer support and encouragement.
 Divorce is difficult, but it does offer some unexpected gifts: wisdom, empowerment and courage you never realized you had.

 Jeremy Woods (NMLS #112818) is a Senior Residential Mortgage Banker with CIBC.
 He has been in the industry for 14 years.
 A University of Wisconsin-Madison graduate, Woods can work with clients in all 50 states, handling both purchases and refinances for primary homes, second homes and investment properties.
-Learn more here, or email Jeremy: Jeremy.Woods@CIBC.com or call: (847) 691-7888.
+Feel free to give Jeremy a call at: (847) 691-7888.
 CIBC is an equal housing lender and member FDIC.